Can you lose fat and gain muscle at the same time? The short answer is yes. And it is called body recomposition.

-Get Your 8 Hours!
+Get your 8 hours!

-- Train hard
+- Train hard.

-- Eat well
+- Eat well.

-- Get some decent sleep
+- Get some decent sleep.

 Sleep regulates important hormones dedicated to keeping your body and mind fit and healthy.
 Damaged cells are broken down and repaired during sleep, too.
-You will maximise your body’s ability to build muscle if you sleep for 7-9 hours.
-Sleep deprivation affects hormones as follows:
+You’ll maximise your body’s ability to build muscle if you sleep for seven to nine hours.

-- Growth hormone – as its name suggests, promotes cell growth.
-The levels of this hormone decrease from lack of sleep.
+- Growth hormone – as its name suggests, promotes cell growth—the levels of this hormone decrease from lack of sleep.